 The division between A5 and A8 was arguably a crisis for the Arctic Council and it is perhaps not coincidental that the inter-governmental forum sought to reconcile and consolidate the role of ‘Arctic states’ in the aftermath of the 2008 Declaration.
 Understanding (or perhaps connivance) was secured in two areas: the future management of observers and the development of agreements designed to consolidate Arctic state co-operation.
-At the 2011 Arctic Council Ministerial Meeting in Greenland, the Arctic states agreed to produce an Observer Manual for Subsidiary Bodies (which was updated subsequently in 2013, 2015, 2016) and sign through the auspices of the Arctic Council an Agreement on Co-operation on Aeronautical and Maritime Search and Rescue in the Arctic.
+At the 2011 Arctic Council Ministerial Meeting in Greenland, the Arctic states agreed to produce an Observer Manual for Subsidiary Bodies (which was updated subsequently in 2013, 2015, 2016) and sign through the auspices of the Arctic Council an Agreement on Co-operation on Aeronautical and Maritime Search and Rescue in the Arctic (Knecht, 2016).
 Both legally-binding agreements reaffirm the collective role of the Arctic states and their shared role in the Arctic region.
 It also insists that observers to the Arctic Council, both established and new candidates, reaffirm their public commitment to respect the collective sovereignty and sovereign rights of the eight Arctic states, regardless of whether they are Arctic Ocean coastal states or not.
 This once again, demonstrates how the Arctic Council embodies the tenets of connivance diplomacy—the powerful Arctic states setting the rules of the game to ensure that their individual vested interests can be collectively managed amidst broader (‘external’) calls for inclusivity and involvement into the region’s affairs.

 The modifications to the rules and expectations of observers to the Arctic Council proved crucial to the admissions of the five Asian states in May 2013.
 After a great deal of feverish speculation, China and others including Singapore and Japan were admitted.
 In so doing, the composition of state observers to the Arctic Council shifted away from its overwhelming European focus to embrace Asian states.
 Arguably, it consolidated this particular form of what we term triumphant geopolitics – as new observers actively acclaimed and recognised the sovereign rights of those Arctic states and PPs.
-It also acted to reaffirm the consensual qualities of the Arctic Council, as Arctic states agreed (despite opposition from Finland in particular) not to consider the contentious application of the European Union for observer status.
+It also acted to reaffirm the consensual qualities of the Arctic Council, as Arctic states agreed (despite opposition from Finland in particular) not to consider the contentious application of the European Union for observer status (Knecht, 2017).

 Challenging Militant and Triumphant Geopolitics

 The preceding sections have highlighted how the Arctic Council’s subscription to connivance diplomacy has ushered in a new form of triumphant geopolitics which has allowed for the reconciliation and reclamation of Arctic space and relations.
-But as Bernard Badie pointedly argues, the concentration of power within connivance diplomatic routes does not help necessarily produce international solidarity; rather, there are possibilities that feelings of humiliation and resentment and even violent politics may ensue, which in turn reduces the chances of existing problems/challenges being resolved.
-However, drawing on Sara Koopman’s idea of ‘alter-geopolitics’, we argue that such debilitating emotions and conflictual relations may not necessarily emerge out of interactions within the Arctic region.
+But as Bernard Badie pointedly argues, the concentration of power within connivance diplomatic routes does not help necessarily produce international solidarity; rather, there are possibilities that feelings of humiliation and resentment and even violent politics may ensue, which in turn reduces the chances of existing problems/challenges being resolved (Badie, 2017).
+However, drawing on Sara Koopman’s idea of ‘alter-geopolitics’, we argue that such debilitating emotions and conflictual relations may not necessarily emerge out of interactions within the Arctic region (Koopman, 2011).
 Indeed, in focusing on new proposals that challenge hegemonic geopolitics and create new geopolitics, alter-geopolitics helps to document already existing geopolitical practices that foster solidarity between peoples in different places for (peaceful) interventions against dominant power structures.
-The emphasis here then is on tracing and investigating the critical transformative processes, actors and potentialities at a variety of scales.
+The emphasis here then is on tracing and investigating the critical processes, actors and potentialities at a variety of scales.
 Hence, in what follows, we will highlight some of the ways in which existing militant and triumphant geopolitical practices and arrangements in the Arctic region are being contested and resisted by a variety of seemingly ‘marginalized’ groups and polities.